Wings of Hope: Mark Palm & Samaritan Aviation

-Prophetic Imagination: An Interview with Shane Claiborne
+Prophetic Lament: An Interview with Dr. Soong-Chan Rah

 In Nepal’s remote villages, little to no road access and the threat of tigers means it’s tough for children to attend school.

 Imprisoned in Sudan, Petr Jasek was tortured by ISIS for his faith